MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-scaling-with-azure-container-apps.md

     Currently, access to this service is granted only by application.
 You can apply for access to Azure OpenAI by completing the form at https://aka.ms/oai/access.

-* A [development container](https://containers.dev/) environment is available with all dependencies required to complete this article.
-You can run the development container in GitHub Codespaces (in a browser) or locally using Visual Studio Code.
+* [Dev containers](https://containers.dev/) are available for both samples, with all dependencies required to complete this article.
+You can run the dev containers in GitHub Codespaces (in a browser) or locally using Visual Studio Code.

     #### [Codespaces (recommended)](#tab/github-codespaces)